Don't plead guilty to a DUI or drunk driving charge!

 My fees are fair and reasonable.
-And yes, I conduct a thorough investigation of your case and obtain the same evidence as the higher-priced attorneys.
-More importantly, I know what to do with the evidence and the limitations that constrain a defendant.
+Yet I conduct a thorough investigation of your case and obtain the same evidence as much higher-priced attorneys.
+More importantly, I know what to do with the evidence and the limitations that constrain a defendant to represent your best interests.

 In fact, I charge significantly less than most attorneys because my case analysis is efficient and direct.
 Having worked for the state court and United States District Court, I understand the system, the prosecutors, probation officers, and most importantly, the judges.